-Responsibilities regarding suspensions and permanent exclusions are delegated to a committee which will be consisting of at least 3 governors.
+Responsibilities regarding suspensions and permanent exclusions are delegated to the Children's Committee consisting of at least 3 governors.

-The committee has a duty to consider parents'/ carers' representations about a suspension or permanent exclusion.
+The Children's Committee has a duty to consider parents/carers' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.